iamslavon/EpicNews/README.md

 * 'ru' (Russian)
 * 'uk' (Ukrainian)

 Parameter **culture** is optional in request.
 If you don't pass this parameter, culture will be selected by default value - **ru**.
 All news sorted by publication date starting from the newest.
-Number of news you can get per one request are limited to 10.
+Number of news you can get per one request is limited to 10.

 ### Response
 API returns response in JSON format